10 Ways to Fight against Sexual Assault on Campus

 Universities that receive federal funding must be in compliance with Title IX of the Education Amendments of 1972.
 While Title IX is traditionally known for equity in athletics, it covers all realms of gender equity and prohibits sex-based discrimination in education, including discrimination against pregnant and parenting students and women in STEM programs, sexual harassment, and sexual violence.
 Get the facts on your rights under Title IX.

-Students and members can pledge to take U.S. Department of Education resources to their campus Title IX coordinators, who are in charge of overseeing all complaints of sex discrimination and making sure schools are compliant with Title IX.
+Students and members can make a point to meet with their campus Title IX coordinators, who are in charge of overseeing all complaints of sex discrimination and making sure schools are compliant with Title IX.
+Take it one step further by delivering U.S. Department of Education resources in order for Title IX coordinators to know the full scope of their jobs.
 These resources are powerful tools that provide support, guidance, and training for Title IX coordinators and help them do their work better.

 3. Check if your school complies with the Campus SaVE Act.

-Schools should already be making a “good-faith” effort to follow these new provisions.
+Schools are now completely on the hook to follow these new provisions.
 Have you ever checked your school’s annual security report, which explains its compliance?
 Consider searching “annual security report” on your school’s official website.
 The report should show up and have been updated on or by October 1.
 It should include new statistics about dating violence, domestic violence, and stalking and mention the steps the school is taking to comply with the new law.
 Send us an e-mail at email@example.com to let us know what you find out.
 Checking up on institutions is a great way to implement this strong new law that you helped make a reality!

 4. Write an op-ed.